Photosynq/PhotosynQ-Documentation/instruments/docs/instrument-calibrations.md

 ## Available Calibrations

 For detailed instructions on how to use the calibrations, please refer to the [Calibrations](../calibrations/overview.md) chapter.
+The calibrations listed below are always for the the latest firmware version.

 {{{ instrument-calibrations }}}